 Disclaimer: If you’re a fan of today’s music and you’re not interested in a subjective opinion about what music used to sound like, then don’t read any further.

 I went on a mini road trip this past weekend and I had some time to think about a few things.
-Whenever I travel I must have a lot of fruit, plenty of water, and a smooth playlist to take my mind off of how crappy the drive is (I hate driving longer than 4 hours).
-My playlist typically consists of R&B and Hip Hop music, but mostly R&B because I love to hear good singing.
+Whenever I travel I must have fruit, plenty of water, and a smooth playlist to take my mind off of how crappy the drive is (I hate driving longer than 4 hours).
+My playlist typically consists of R&B and Hip Hop music, but mostly R&B because I love to hear smooth harmonies.
 On my way back from my destination I happened to turn my Pandora station to Next and that’s when it happened.
 The stars aligned in my favor and I was blessed to hear a genre of music that I don’t get to hear on a regular basis, 90s R&B.

 I’m an 80s baby (1987), so I don’t condescend like I know what it was like growing up and listening to classic Rhythm and Blues from the 50s, 60s, and 70s.
 But 90s R&B can compete with the classics from that time period.